 Now, if the claw is lined up with the belt clip but still not producing the intended results, it may be due to two factors: a poor gun belt, or too small/poor placement of a claw.
 If the claw isn't even reaching the belt to push against it, you may be able to contact the manufacturer for a larger claw.
 If they don't have one, you should ask for a replacement holster or refund.

 If the issue appears to lie with your current gun belt- this is a problem easily fixed!
 Just purchase a better quality belt- preferably something thick and sturdy, able to withstand the constant task of holding up your fully loaded firearm with ease.
+See our article on why a Good Gun Belt is Important.

 Is the Holster Claw comfortable?
 It depends.
 How sensitive are you?
 How tight is your belt?
 The common rule is that concealing a gun should be comforting, not comfortable.
 But there's no reason why you can have both simultaneously within reason.
 If the claw seems too aggressive or unbearable, take it off and research other ways to tuck the grip in comfortably, such as a foam wedge.
 BUT, most people find the claw to be nothing short of a miracle worker.